Save Money And Help More Students Eat Healthy School Meals

 Save money with group purchasing power!
 You’ll get access to foods that are healthy and affordable.
-Our farm-to-school program allows you to incorporate locally-sourced fresh fruits and vegetables, dairy, grains and more into your meals.
-As an added bonus, you’ll realize a greater reimbursement—up to 25 cents per meal—under the state’s incentive for districts who source at least 30 percent of ingredients from New York farms and producers.
+Our farm-to-school program allows you to incorporate locally sourced fresh fruits and vegetables, dairy, grains and more into your meals.
+As a bonus, you’ll realize a greater reimbursement—up to 25 cents per meal—under the state’s incentive for districts who source at least 30 percent of ingredients from New York farms and producers.

 Support for COVID-19 Related Closures and Quarantines